 2.00 Standing in crouch.(4)

 1.00 EACH (12 FOR 10.00) recast/reissue ANDY GARD - NOT MPC seated GI.
 About 54mm in scale.
 Has an attachment wedge on rear end that can easily be cut off.
 Made in dark olive green.
 (12)

 The Andy Gard toy soldiers were not ready when the 1963 catalog was made so they used MPC figures.

 8.00 Jeep, NO markings, note windshield usually different color green.
 (2)

 15.00 Ambulance but no longer battery operated as was the original armored car and now with decals as an ambulance.(NONE),

 10.00 Tank, barrel like MPC is a wooden dowel.
 (1)

 NONE - Armored Car, remote control.

-4.00 Andy Gard Cannon, recast/reissue 54mm cannons (figures shown for scale and are not included).
-(3)
+5.00 Andy Gard Cannon x 2, recast/reissue 54mm cannons (figures shown for scale and are not included).
+(5)

-Andy Gard made 12 different nicely detailed dogs to be sold with their kennel truck.
+Andy Gard made 12 different nicely detailed dogs that were sold in header card bags and with their kennel truck.